TLI Cycling Rules and Regulations

 The Organiser must arrange for qualified first aid support to be in attendance.
 Preferably First Aiders should travel in a following vehicle at road race type events.

-Organisers should budget for and be prepared to provide travelling expenses to all Race Official
+Organisers should budget for and be prepared to provide travelling expenses to all Race Officials

 3.16 Organiser should forward

-Within seven days of any event the Organiser should forward the Event Return Form, originals of the Standard Registration Sheets, any Day Member Entry Forms and any Day Member fees to the Region Representative / Event Coordinator, retaining copies for the record.
+Within seven days of any event the Organiser should forward the Event Return Form, originals of the Standard Registration Sheets, retaining copies for the record.
 The Organiser and the Region Representative / Event Coordinator will keep all copies for one year.
 In the event of any accident/incident at an event, all forms, documents, etc. must be retained until any possible insurance claims have been resolved

 3.17 Incidents / Accidents